 Jim Grubbs: That's right.

-John Chambers: IP infrastructure, the ability for any device to interface
+John Chambers: IP infrastructure, the ability for any device to interface to our collaboration suite.

 Jim Grubbs: That's right.